-- a person who is in either of the following two categories: - (a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - (b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission (CFTC) Rule 4.7, value added tax;
+a person who is in either of the following two categories:

+- (a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - (b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission ("CFTC") Rule 4.7.

-For the avoidance of doubt, a person is excluded from this definition of US Person only if he or it is outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7.
+For the avoidance of doubt, a person is excluded from this definition of US Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7;